Deeper Insights into the Robustness of ViTs towards Common Corruptions: Robustness towards Specific Corruptions

-As illustrated in Table~\ref{tab:corrupt_eval} and Figure~\ref{fig:corrupt_vis}, DeiT-S with overlapping embedding outperforms in corruptions of Noise, Brightness, JPEG Compression, Contrast and Pixelation.
-Also, convolutional designs boost accuracy on corruptions from similar categories.
+We investigate the impact of architecture designs and augmentation on specific corruptions.
+According to Hendrycks et al. ~\cite{hendrycks2018benchmarking} , we divide common corruptions on ImageNet-C into 4 categories, \ie weather, blur, digital and noise.

-Moreover, augmentations in spectral, spatial and domains are complementary to noise adversarial training.
-Since diffeomorphism brings better resilience towards Glass Blur and Elastic Transform, spectral transformation leads to stronger robustness against Contrast, Brightness and Fog.
+As illustrated in Table~\ref{tab:eval_corrup}, DeiT-S with overlapping embedding outperforms in corruptions of Brightness, JPEG Compression, Contrast, Pixelation, Gaussian Noise, Impulse Noise and Shot Noise.
+Convolutional designs boost accuracy on corruptions from similar categories.
+In addition, models with combined architecture designs further improve in corruptions of noise category.